fijter/discord-standupbot/README.md

 - [x] Boilerplate bot code
 - [x] Basic models
 - [x] Creating new Daily Standup Channels
-- [ ] Creating the Admin interface
+- [x] Creating the Admin interface
+- [x] Allowing people to subscribe to the daily of a channel
+- [x] Support multiple standup types with different questions (configurable)
 - [ ] Creating the web form on single use URLs
-- [ ] Allowing people to subscribe to the daily of a channel
 - [ ] Allowing people to submit their report
 - [ ] Sending daily reminders
 - [ ] Updating and pinning the aggregated daily